sharidloaiciga/event_vs_entity/README.md

 # event_vs_entity

-This repository contains the data used for the studies presented in:
+This repository contains the data and the mixed-effect models used for the studies presented in:

 ## Event versus entity co-reference: Effects of context and form of referring expression